-435. Graham Bell's Telephone.-In 1876 Graham Bell invented the articulating telephone.
-In this instrument the speaker talks to an elastic disc of thin sheet iron, which vibrates and transmits its every movement electrically to a similar disc in a similar telephone at a distant station, causing it to vibrate in an identical manner, and therefore to emit identical sounds.
-The transmission of the vibrations depends upon the principles of magnetoelectric induction explained in Lesson XXXVI.
-Fig. 166 shows Bell's Telephone, and its internal parts in section.
+Reis also devised a second receiver, in which an electro-magnet attracted an elastically-supported armature of iron, which vibrated under the attraction of the more or less interrupted current.
+435. Graham Bell's Telephone.-In 1876 Graham Bell invented the magneto-telephone.
+In this instrument the speaker talks to an elastic plate of thin sheet iron, which vibrates and transmits its every movement electrically to a similar plate in a similar telephone at a distant station, causing it to vibrate in an identical manner, and therefore to emit identical sounds.
+The transmission of the vibrations depends upon the principles of magneto-electric induction explained in Lesson XXXVI.
+Fig.

+168 shows Bell's Telephone in its latest form, and its internal parts in section.
 The disc D is placed behind a conical mouthpiece, to which the speaker places his mouth or the hearer his ear.
-Behind the disc is a magnet A A running the length of the instrument; and upon its front pole, which nearly touches the disc, is fixed a small bobbin, on which is wound a coil C of fine insulated wire, the ends of the coil being connected with the terminal screws F F. One such instrument is used to transmit, and one to receive, the sounds, the two telephones being connected in simple circuit.
-No battery is needed, for the transmitting instrument itself generates the induced currents as follows: The magnet A A induces a certain number of lines-of-force through the coil C. Many of these pass into the iron disc.
+Behind the disc is a magnet AA running the length of the instrument; and upon its front pole, which nearly touches the disc, is fixed a small bobbin, on which is wound a coil C of fine insulated wire, the ends of the coil being connected with the terminal screws F F. One such instrument is used to transmit, and one to receive, the sounds, the two telephones being connected in simple circuit.
+No battery is needed, for the transmitting instrument itself generates the induced currents as follows: The magnet AA induces a certain number of lines-of-force through the coil C. Many of these pass into the iron disc.
 When the iron disc in vibrating moves towards the magnet-pole, more lines-of-force meet it; when it recedes, fewer lines-of-force meet it.
-Its motion to or fro will therefore alter the number of lines-of-force which pass through the hollow of the coil C, and will therefore (Art.
+Its motion to and fro will therefore alter the number of lines-of-force which pass through the hollow of the coil C, and will therefore (Art.
 394) generate in the wire of the coils currents whose strength is proportional to the rate of change in the number of the lines-of-force which pass through the coil.
 Bell's telephone, when used as a transmitter, may therefore be regarded as a sort of magneto-electric generator, which, by vibrating to and fro, pumps currents in alternate directions into the wire.
 At the distant end the currents as they arrive flow round the coils either in one direction or the other, and therefore either add momentarily to or take from the strength of the magnet.
 When the current in the coils is in such a direction as to reinforce the magnet, the magnet attracts the iron disc in front of it more strongly than before.
 If the current is in the opposite direction the disc is less attracted and flies back.
 Hence, whatever movement is imparted to the disc of the transmitting telephone, the disc of the distant receiving telephone is forced to repeat, and it therefore throws the air into similar vibrations, and so reproduces the sound.
+Bell's Telephone, used as a receiver, differs only from the second receiver of Reis in having as its armature a thin elastic iron plate instead of an iron bar oscillating on an elastic support, and in having its central magnet of steel instead of iron.